 As an example, let’s compare my home city of Bristol.
 A little under half a million people live there, and it’s the largest city in the southwest of England.
 However, with multiple universities, it’s also a relatively young city with over 10% of the population being students.
 Statistically, more young people should mean a higher level of smartphone adoption.

-In Bristol the mobile network with the best 5G coverage is Vodafone, and according to data from RootMetrics it covers 58% of the city as of December 2021.
+In Bristol the mobile network with the best 5G coverage is Vodafone, and according to data from RootMetrics it covered 58% of the city as of December 2021.
 But if you travel 30 miles down to road to my new, more rural Somerset home, there is no 5G signal at all.
 In fact, you can’t get a reliable 4G signal indoors in my town.

 But you know what you can get pretty much everywhere in the UK?
 An SMS.
 Sure, you can’t share a large video file as part of a marketing campaign, but if you want to contact somebody and know that they will receive your message, an SMS is very unlikely to go undelivered.
 You can also share a URL in your SMS to that video that your prospective customer can view at a later date.